StanfordAccelerate/StanfordAccelerate.github.io/_pages/previous-projects.md

 ![](/assets/images/hdr_chip.png){: .width-seventy-percent}

 Computational photography refers to a wide range of image capture and processing techniques that extend the capabilities of digital photography and allow users to take photographs that could not have been taken by a traditional camera.
 Since its inception less than a decade ago, the field today encompasses a wide range of techniques including high dynamic range (HDR) imaging, low light enhancement, panorama stitching, image deblurring and light field photography.
 These techniques have so far been software based, which leads to high energy consumption and typically no support for real-time processing.
 This work focuses on a hardware accelerator for bilateral filtering which is commonly used in computational photography applications.
 Specifically, the 40 nm CMOS test chip performs HDR imaging, low light enhancement and glare reduction while operating from 98 MHz at 0.9 V to 25 MHz at 0.9 V. It processes 13 megapixels/s while consuming 17.8 mW at 98 MHz and 0.9 V, achieving significant energy reduction compared to previous CPU/GPU implementations, enabling real-time computational photography applications on mobile devices.
-Live demonstration at the ISSCC Demo Session: [Video](http://player.vimeo.com/video/70417371).

 **Publications and Talks:**